 Many countries impose some form of advance payment for a tax liability which is finally determined and becomes unconditional only at a future date.
 The specific terms of these advance payments vary but are generally based upon the taxpayer's tax liability for the preceding year of assessment or an estimate of its liability for the current year of assessment.
 An advance payment of an income tax liability imposed by a foreign tax jurisdiction, which is similar to South Africa's employees' tax or provisional tax, is made on an estimated tax liability rather than on an unconditional final tax liability.
-Advance payments of tax are not taxes which are proved to be payable to a foreign government and are merely advance payments of taxes which may ultimately be proved to be payable to a foreign government.
+Advance payments of tax are not taxes which are proved to be payable to a foreign government and are merely advance payments.